ethereum/GitSync/README.md

 This bot is currently sync'ing selected sets of GitHub issues to this repo: https://github.com/ethereum-git-sync/issue_archive.

-On Gitee select git repos are sync'd here: https://gitee.com/ethereum
+On Gitea select git repos are sync'd here: https://gitea.com/EthereumFoundation